 Therefore, users can disable the programs with that utility by right-clicking the taskbar and selecting Task Manager.

-Click the Start-up tab on that utility’s window.
-Then users can select the required program and click Disable.
-Task Manager doesn’t include a Start-up tab in Windows 7.
-However, Win 7 users can open the startup manager by entering ‘msconfig’ in Run and clicking OK.
+Note: Task Manager doesn’t include a Start-up tab in Windows 7.
+However, Win 7 users can open the startup manager by entering msconfig in Run and clicking OK.
 Then select the Startup tab on the System Configuration window.